If you're about to begin your investing journey, you're in the right place. Welcome!

 1. High-Yield Savings Accounts

 Consider this a standard bank savings account with better terms.
-High-yield savings accounts grant higher interest than the standard options.
+High-yield savings accounts offer higher interest rates than standard options.

-They’re one of the best safe investments if you need emergency funds or have short-term savings goals.
+They're among the safest investments if you need emergency funds or have short-term savings goals.

 Tip: Invest through online banks or credit unions.
 They often deliver the highest rates for savings accounts.